mc-cat-tty/IBM-Model-F-XT-Keyboard-ESP32/README.md

  - Francesco Mecatti - I.T.I.S Enrico Fermi - Italy, Modena

 ## License
-This project is licensed under the MIT license - see the [LICENSE.md](license.md) file for details
+This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details